llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 Tesla will provide a Client ID and Client Secret.
 Enter these in addon configuration and then Start it again.
 Now the `regenerate auth` setting will be automatically disabled.

 Use the [Tesla Auth app](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613) to obtain a refresh token, by entering your Callback URL, Client ID, and Client Secret on the Fleet API page.
+This will open a webpage that asks for your Tesla account credentials.

+> [!TIP]
-> In addition to creating a refresh token, this step also authorizes your Client ID to access your Tesla account the first time it runs.
+> The first time you request a refresh token, it will also prompt to authorize your Client ID to access your Tesla account.
+Allow all scopes.

 Using the Home Assistant iOS app, open the Addon Web UI and click **Enroll public key in your vehicle**.
 This should launch the Tesla app where it prompts for approval to "allow third-party access to your vehicle".
-If you have multiple vehicles, you'll need to do this on all of them.
+If you have multiple vehicles, you'll need to do this on each of them.
+> [!NOTE]
-> Note: Your Tesla app must be key-paired with the car otherwise the public key can't be added.
+> Your Tesla app must already be key-paired with the car.

 Configure the [Tesla integration](https://github.com/alandtse/tesla) to use this proxy.
 It should pre-fill the Client ID, URL, and certificate for you by reading them from this addon.